 Fruit is a great substitute for dessert & tames my sweet tooth, on most nights.
 The kiddos will almost never deny fruit & it reinforces more natural food choices.

-Pick plates that separate the foods & have them fill each in each part with healthy, good & fun food items.
+2. We try to pick dish that let us separate the food & have them fill each in each section with healthy, good & fun food items.